fleschutz/PowerShell/Docs/speak-spanish.md

 ## speak-spanish.ps1 - Speaks text with a Spanish text-to-speech voice

 This script speaks the given text with a Spanish text-to-speech (TTS) voice.
+Requires that a Spanish TTS voice is installed.

 ## Parameters
 ```powershell